huicnzo/Emoji-Prediction-CNN/README.md

 trained the model to predict corresponding emojis(available in the dataset) & saved the model weights .

-Detecting the bounding boxes of face in the webcam and predict the emotions is still in progress , & I am Planning to work on its GUI part as well using tkinter .
+Detecting the bounding boxes of face in the webcam and predicting the emotions is still in progress , & I am Planning to work on its GUI part as well using tkinter .